 With beauty, brains, and talent, Margot Robbie is the full package.
 She was born in Australia and got her start in the Australian soap opera Neighbors.
 After landing a few small roles, she finally hit fame in Martin Scorsese's The Wolf of Wall Street.
 But is Margot's career as perfect as her teeth?
-In this article I will list her five best and four worst films and as always will include a complete rated filmography at the bottom.
+In this article I will list her five best and five worst films and as always will include a complete rated filmography at the bottom.

 Best #1: I, Tonya